hosuzuki/log/0_daily/3_mar.md

 - work on the minitalk project for 5 hours
 - 10 contributions on GitHub
 - finish 1st draft of the minitalk project

+:trophy: Result

+- worked on the minitalk project for 6 hours :100:
+- 13 contributions on GitHub :100:
+- finished 1st draft of the minitalk project :100: